"Now Listen To Me..."

 Just some thoughts on current happenings:

 Then there's Max Ophuls' brilliant noir Caught.
-This compelling character and relationship study delves deeply into a slowly deteriorating marriage between its heroine, the lonely car-hop Leonora Eames (sensitively portrayed by Barbara Bel Geddes) and her newly-wedded husband Smith Ohlrig (a megalomaniac millionaire perfectly tailored for Robert Ryan).
+This compelling exploration delves deeply into a slowly deteriorating marriage between its heroine, the lonely car-hop Leonora Eames, sensitively portrayed by Barbara Bel Geddes, and her newly-wedded husband Smith Ohlrig, a megalomaniac millionaire perfectly tailored for Robert Ryan.
 Its style combines the best of a Douglas Sirk melodrama with an Orson Welles flair for dark and disturbing narrative surprises.
-It is a moderately satisfying transfer of this 1949 film, and well worth having on Blu-ray, from Olive Films (Region A locked).
+This is a moderately satisfying transfer of this 1949 film and well worth having on Blu-ray, from Olive Films (Region A locked).

 Pictures and info on both of the above Blu-rays plus other new releases can be found on The Cinema Cafe's Pinterest Board.
 To purchase either title from Amazon U.S., simply click on the above corresponding image.

 For July, the recommended CD Soundtrack is Alfred Newman's dynamically driven score to the film Airport.
 This CD has long been out of print, but is now currently available on the Japanese MCA label from Screen Archives Entertainment.
 It can be ordered by clicking on the image.
 Screen Archives ships worldwide.

 There are two recommendations for those enjoying Turner Classic Movies in the U.S. this July: